Rin Tin Tin: Career

 Duncan walked his dog up and down Poverty Row, talking to anyone in a position to put Rin Tin Tin in film, however modest the role.
 The dog's first break came when he was asked to replace a camera-shy wolf in The Man from Hell's River (1922) featuring Wallace Beery.
 The wolf was not performing properly for the director, but under the guidance of Duncan's voice commands, Rin Tin Tin was very easy to work with.
 When the film was completed, the dog was billed as "Rin Tan".
-Rin Tin Tin would be cast as a wolf or wolf-hybrid many times in his career because it was much more convenient for filmmakers to work with a trained dog.
+Rin Tin Tin would be cast as a wolf or wolf-hybrid many times in his career because working with a trained dog was much more convenient for filmmakers.
 In another 1922 film titled My Dad, Rin Tin Tin picked up a small part as a household dog.
 The credits read: "Rin Tin Tin – Played by himself".

 Rin Tin Tin's first starring role was in Where the North Begins (1923), in which he played alongside silent screen actress Claire Adams.
 This film was a huge success and has often been credited with saving Warner Bros. from bankruptcy.
 It was followed by 24 more screen appearances by Rin Tin Tin.
 Each of these films was very popular, making such a profit for Warner Bros. that Rin Tin Tin was called "the mortgage lifter" by studio insiders.
 A young screenwriter named Darryl F. Zanuck was involved in creating stories for Rin Tin Tin; the success of the films raised him to the position of film producer.
 In New York City, Mayor Jimmy Walker gave Rin Tin Tin a key to the city.

 Rin Tin Tin was much sought after and was signed for endorsement deals.
-Dog food makers Ken-L Ration, Ken-L-Biskit, and Pup-E-Crumbles all featured him in their advertisements.
-Warner Bros. fielded fan letters by the thousands, sending back a glossy portrait signed with a paw print and a message written by Duncan: "Most faithfully, Rin Tin Tin."
+Dogfood makers Ken-L Ration, Ken-L-Biskit, and Pup-E-Crumbles all featured him in their advertisements.
+Warner Bros. fielded fan letters by the thousands, sending back a glossy portrait signed with a paw print and a message written by Duncan: "Most faithfully, Rin Tin Tin".
 In the 1920s, Rin Tin Tin's success for Warner Bros. inspired several imitations from other studios looking to cash in on his popularity, notably RKO's Ace the Wonder Dog, also a German Shepherd.
 Around the world, Rin Tin Tin was extremely popular because as a dog he was equally well understood by all viewers.
 At the time, silent films were easily adapted for various countries by simply changing the language of the intertitles.
 Rin Tin Tin's films were widely distributed.
 Film historian Jan-Christopher Horak wrote that by 1927, Rin Tin Tin was the most popular actor with the very sophisticated film audience in Berlin.
 "He is a human dog," one fan wrote, "human in the real big sense of the word."